Projektanker/kicad-db-lib/README.md

 inside of KiCadDbLib.

-Written in C# using .NET Core and [Avalonia UI](https://github.com/AvaloniaUI/Avalonia) KiCadDbLib can be used on Windows, Linux and MacOS.
+Created with Angular and Electron KiCadDbLib can be used on Windows, Linux and MacOS.

 ## Next steps:

 - Remove footprint list

   > `$FPLIST`
   > `DIP?14*`
   > `$ENDFPLIST`

-  the symbol templeate as well
+  from the symbol templeate as well

-- Basic UI to add, modify and delete parts
-- Load selected *.lib-files and *.pretty-folders into tree view, so that user can select symbol and footprint instead typing in manually